Last Updated on June 20, 2026 by Daniel Globe

 Advocacy and Services

-One of IATA’s key functions is to advocate for policies that improve the industry’s economic viability while keeping safety and security strong.
+One of IATA’s key jobs is advocating for policies that improve the industry’s economic viability while keeping safety and security strong.
 IATA also offers training programs, data analysis, and research to its members.
-Its financial services division helps airlines manage operations more effectively.
+Its financial services division helps airlines run operations more smoothly.

 Sustainability Initiatives

-IATA shows its commitment to sustainability through efforts to cut carbon emissions and encourage environmentally friendly practices.
-For example, IATA has set targets for carbon-neutral growth and aims for net-zero emissions by 2050.
-This reflects the industry’s push to address climate change.
+IATA backs its sustainability commitment with real targets.
+The organization has set goals for carbon-neutral growth and aims for net-zero emissions by 2050.
+This reflects the industry’s broader push to address climate change.

 Industry Impact

-The organization helps set industry standards and brings airlines, airports, and other stakeholders together.
+IATA helps set industry standards and brings airlines, airports, and other stakeholders together.
+It now represents more than 370 airlines in over 120 countries.

 The Star Alliance

 Established in 1997, the Star Alliance is one of the largest global airline alliances.
-It includes 26 member airlines that serve over 1,150 destinations in 190 countries.
+It includes 26 member airlines that serve more than 1,150 destinations in 190 countries.
 The alliance formed to make travel easier for customers through seamless experiences across member airlines.

 By coordinating schedules, sharing airport facilities, and offering reciprocal frequent flyer programs, Star Alliance gives passengers a more integrated trip.
 This teamwork also helps member airlines run more efficiently and reach new markets.